mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 monitoring the state of all available ``Connections``.
 This background thread SHOULD

--  Create and connect ``Connections`` to ensure that the pool always satisfies **minPoolSize**
+-  Populate ``Connections`` to ensure that the pool always satisfies **minPoolSize**
 -  Remove and close perished available ``Connections``.

 withConnection
 ^^^^^^^^^^^^^^

-A Pool SHOULD implement a scoped resource management mechanism idiomatic to their language to prevent Connections from not being checked in.
+A Pool SHOULD implement a scoped resource management mechanism idiomatic to their language to prevent ``Connections`` from not being checked in.
 Examples include `Python's "with" statement <https://docs.python.org/3/whatsnew/2.6.html#pep-343-the-with-statement>`__ and `C#'s "using" statement <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-statement>`__.
-If implemented, drivers SHOULD use this method as the default method of checking out and checking in Connections.
+If implemented, drivers SHOULD use this method as the default method of checking out and checking in ``Connections``.

 .. _connection-pool-monitoring-1: